Changes to the 457 Visa scheme

 Until March 2018, employers are still able to sponsor overseas workers on a 457 visa.
 However, effective 19 April, 2017 the occupations available for sponsorship have been condensed from 651 to 435 occupations, with 216 occupations removed from the list and access to a further 59 other occupations restricted.

 Moreover, the occupations have been divided into two new lists - the Medium and Long-Term Strategic Skills List (MLTSSL), and the Short-term Skilled Occupation List (STSOL).
 Occupations on MLTSSL can obtain 457 visas for up to four years, and can apply for permanent residency after three years (changed from two years under the pre-19 April, 2017 laws).
-Occupations on STSOL can obtain 457 visas for up to two years only, and cannot apply for permanent residency.
+Occupations on STSOL can obtain 457 visas for up to two years only, and cannot apply for permanent residency if the visa applicant is applying under the Direct Entry stream of the Employer Nomination Scheme (subclass 186) permanent resident visa.
+For applicants who hold a 457 visa for at least 2 years and are applying under the Temporary Residence Transition stream of the ENS (subclass 186 visa) they will still be able to apply for permanent residency even if their occupation is on STSOL (assuming the Department does not make any changes that may affect the TRT stream of the ENS (subclass 186).

-The change is no doubt controversial given its retroactive application as many 457 visa applicants who currently have applications lodged but not yet processed by the Department, will be affected by the new rules.
+The changes so far are no doubt controversial given their somewhat retroactive application as many 457 visa applicants who currently have applications lodged but not yet processed by the Department, will be affected by the new rules.

 What happens to my current 457 visa application?